Timendus/chip-8-bad-apple/README.md

 * Scaling all the frames every time I wanted to change something was too slow

-I fixed the last three issues in one go by using ImageMagick to pre-scale the video frames, instead of doing that in my script.
+I fixed the last three issues in one go by using ImageMagick to pre-scale the video frames, instead of doing that in my encoder script.
 This way we have more fine-grained control over the type of scaling that is done and we can just read in the smaller images pixel-by-pixel, which is much faster.
 I decided to go with 48x32 pixels, as that is relatively close to a 4:3 ratio, a multiple of eight